erbronni/qunit-squirejs/README.md

 ================================

 This is a mininal example on using Require.js and Squire.js with QUnit.
-It is not intended to be an exhaustive example nor shold this project be used as an example of how to configure a project.
+It is not intended to be an exhaustive example nor should this project be used as an example of how to configure a project.
 The bare minimum was done to get the tests working and validate the an answer for the answer to [Reset module in unit tests](http://stackoverflow.com/questions/34888574/reset-module-in-unit-tests/34891840)